 refer to a person’s race,

-colour, religion, ethnic background,
+colour, religion, ethnic background, sexual orientation, mental or

 physical condition, unless it is of importance to the meaning of the story.